-28 Clock Oscillator and Input
+26 Clock Oscillator and Input

-The clock is the timing reference for all functions: the chopper, the velocity, the acceleration control, etc. Many parameters are scaled with the clock frequency, thus a precise reference allows a more deterministic result.
+The clock is the timing reference for all functions: the chopper and the velocity thresholds.
+Many parameters are scaled with the clock frequency.
+Thus, a precise reference allows a more deterministic result.
 The on-chip clock oscillator provides timing in case no external clock is easily available.